Introduction

 - There are many ways to describe and classify levels of proficiency.
 The description developed for purposes of the IES is provided in Appendix 1, Description of Levels of Proficiency.

-- In professional accounting education programs, an IFAC member body may: (a) include additional competence areas; (b) increase the level of proficiency for some competence areas; or (c) develop additional learning outcomes that are not specified in IES 2.
-This may occur when an IFAC member body prepares aspiring professional accountants to work within a particular industry sector (for example, the public sector) or for a particular role (for example, a management accountant or an auditor).
+- In professional accounting education programs, an IFAC member organization may: (a) include additional competence areas; (b) increase the level of proficiency for some competence areas; or (c) develop additional learning outcomes that are not specified in IES 2.
+This may occur when an IFAC member organization prepares aspiring professional accountants to work within a particular industry sector (for example, the public sector) or for a particular role (for example, a management accountant or an auditor).

 Review of Professional Accounting Education Programs